Beckenham: Opening

 Customers are welcomed into the branch with colourful displays of plants and fresh and dried flowers.
 Greetings cards, newspapers, magazines, and the customer service desk are also situated at the entrance to the shop, as are the customer toilets and baby changing area.

 Again, at the front of the building, but at the opposite side is the spacious and attractive wine department.
 Here there is room for a chilled cabinet to hold a wide selection of white wine, plus special displays, both for the wines of the month and Waitrose’s large assortment of half bottles.
+The service counters run the length of the back wall and include the bake-off, patisserie, meat fish and delicatessen.

 Like all new branches, Beckenham has a tempting selection of ready prepared meals.
 Apart from the food on sale at the delicatessen, there is an excellent salad bar and a large range of chilled and frozen meals.